siweli/easy-crosshair/README.md

 me the game name, version, and any other additonal information you might find useful and I will get back to you with a fix to the code in the next version or a solution to the problem.

-Contact me on Discord: siwelo
+Contact me on Discord: siweli

 Contact me via email:  siwelyt3@gmail.com